inductiva/docs/docs/swan/1.tutorials/3.modeling-waves-in-polynyas/sections/section3.md

+---
-# Evaluate the Impact of Hyper-threading
+title: Evaluate the Impact of Hyper-threading
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 All the simulation runs discussed so far were executed with **hyper-threading enabled**, meaning computational resources were configured with `threads_per_core=2`.
 This is the **default** setting for virtual machines on Inductiva (learn more [here](https://inductiva.ai/guides/how-it-works/machines/hyperthreading)).

 In traditional HPC environments, however, it's common practice to run one thread per physical core, with **hyper-threading disabled**.
 This approach helps avoid resource contention and can lead to more predictable and consistent performance.